Retzudo/servoskull/README.md

 ### Sound command

 A sound command is a command that requires the bot to be connected to a voice channel before running the command.
 E. g. a command that plays a sound.
 Create a class in `commands.py`, inherit from `SoundCommand` and override the `execute_sound` method (*not* the `execute` method).

+### Passive command

+A passive command is a command that can be triggered by any message the bot can listen to.
+Extend the class `PassiveCommand` and override `is_triggered` as well as `execute`.
+If somebody writes a message in Discord, the bot listens to it and uses the `is_triggered` method to check if it should call the class's `execute` method.